-Chapter 2Welcome to Misty Mountain
+Chapter 2 Welcome to Misty Mountain

-Simon and Sarah looked out of the window, Far awa in the distance, they could see a tall mountain.
-It seem so high that it looked as if it was touching the sky.

-"Wood" gasped Simon.
-It's enomonus."
-Dad drove up and down hills, round and round bends, but they never lost sight of the huge mountain.
-As they got closer to it, it looked bigger and bloger.
-This made Simon and Sirah feel smaller and smaller.
-At last, they saw a sign at the side of the road.
-To be thisty Mountain Hostel, it read.
-There was na mrow printing down a narrow track.
-Dad drove the car all the way down the bumpy track and into a small car park at the end.
-There in front of them was shifty Mountain lotted.
+Simon and Sarah looked out of the window.
+Far away n the distance, they could see a tall mountain, it seemed high that it looked on it it was toaching the sky.
+Wowe' gasped Simon.
+It's removaibuild drove up and down hills, round and sround bench, particles of the state of the state of the sky of the product to it, it looked bigger and bigger.
+This made sign at the side of the road.
+To the Miny Mountain for a start of the side of the road.
+To the Miny Mountain samow trach.
+Dol drove the car at the way down the samow trach.
+Dol drove the car at the way down the nor of them was Many Mountain lifestor.

+'Here we are,' said Dad.
 Simon and Sarah climbed out of the car while Dad lifted out their cases.
 They gazed up at the mountain.
 They had never seen such a big mountain so close before.
 It was a magical sight.
 'I can see why they call it Misty Mountain,' said Simon.
-He shielded his eyes from the sun as he stared up at the huge mountain before him.
-'You can't see the top because it's covered in mist.'
+He shielded his eyes from the sun as he stared up t the huses mountain bafor him.
+'You cardh scula ha no.